-All courses taken in the Fine Arts Department fulfill both the requirements for a Fine Arts minor and for the Fine Arts part of a Liberal Arts major.
+A Minor in Fine Arts requires completion of eighteen Fine Arts Department credits.
+A Minor in Fine Arts contract must be signed by the Department Chair.
+All courses taken in the Fine Arts Department fulfill the requirements for a Fine Arts minor.
 That is, all courses count equally, whether they are taken in visual arts, dance, music, or any combination of all these.
 The Fine Arts Department may, on the basis of individual talents and interests of a student, suggest additional courses to take, both inside and outside the Department.